RohanShrivastava08/Hashnode-Blogs/cma6dbc2l000009jp9xxub67a.md

 Hey there! 👋

 Let’s talk about something I love to call **vibe coding**.
 No, it’s not a new framework or tool.
-It’s just a mindset — a way of coding where I feel good, relaxed, focused, and actually *enjoy* the process.
+It’s just a mindset a way of coding where I feel good, relaxed, focused, and actually *enjoy* the process.
 Over time, I’ve realized how important it is not just to *do* the work, but to *feel good* while doing it.

-So here’s my take on vibe coding — what it is, why it helps, how I do it, and yes, even the few drawbacks I’ve noticed.
+So here’s my take on vibe coding what it is, why it helps, how I do it, and yes, even the few drawbacks I’ve noticed.

 ---

 ## 🌟 What Is Vibe Coding?

 To me, vibe coding is all about creating an environment where coding doesn’t feel like a chore.
 It feels like *me time*.
-It’s that flow state when I’m not just writing code — I’m *vibing* with it.
+It’s that flow state when I’m not just writing code, I’m *vibing* with it.

 It can mean: